 The simple answer is by turning off the knowledge switch in our mind.
 Well, how in the world do you do that?

 The best way to do this is by keeping an open mind.
 It sounds pretty easy, but trust me, for some people, it is simply impossible, so I hope you are not one of them :-)

 A good way to keep an open mind is by questioning everything, especially our own assumptions and knowledge!

-Once you’ve managed to keep an open mind, the next step is to remain intrinsically motivated in order to develop and maintain your CLM.
+Once you’ve managed to keep an open mind, the next step is to remain intrinsically motivated in order to maintain and further develop your CLM.

-Most people find it easy to motivate themselves with goals or objectives and get into goal-seeking behaviour.
-However, the main problem with goal-seeking behavior and simple goals/objectives is that these are short-term based and, thus, not sustainable.
+Most people find it easy to motivate themselves with simple goals and/or objectives but that leads them into goal-seeking behavior.
+The main problem with goal-seeking behavior and simple goals/objectives is that these are short-term based and, thus, not sustainable.
 In other words, you either reach your goal/objective and, therefore, stop and get started on another goal/objective, or you fail to reach your goal/objective and, again, stop and try again.

-My advice is to find an ideal/vision/dream and get into ideal-seeking behavior.
-An ideal is something that you cannot accomplish in the short term but approach it on a daily basis and, thus, will have, by default, a series of goals/objectives that will force you to maintain your momentum by achieving them and/or sacrificing them for the sake of the ideal/dream and, eventually, allow you to achieve your ideal/vision/dream, or allow you to enjoy your life in a fulfilling way every day.
+An ideal, by definition, is unattainable in the present time/space, it is something that you cannot accomplish in the short term.
+However, you can approach it on a daily basis and, thus, will have, by default, a series of goals/objectives that will force you to maintain your momentum by achieving them and/or sacrificing them for the sake of the ideal/vision/dream and, eventually, allow you to achieve your ideal/vision/dream, or allow you to enjoy your life in a fulfilling way every day.

 Nowadays, people think of Philosophers as idealistic old men with nothing to do other than reading/talking about an ideal world/state.
 To most people, the word Philosophy is very vague and rather meaningless.
 This is a real tragedy indeed, for we all should become philosophers, we all should have a great love for wisdom, this is the real meaning of Philosophy.